 by Lim Li Lin

-Montreal, 31 Jan 2000 -- After almost five years of painstaking negotiations, Parties to the UN Convention on Biological Diversity (CBD) finally reached agreement in the early hours of Saturday morning on a Biosafety Protocol to the CBD.
+AFTER almost five years of painstaking negotiations, Parties to the UN Convention on Biological Diversity (CBD) finally reached agreement in the early hours of Saturday, 29 January 2000, on a Biosafety Protocol to the CBD.

-By 9 pm on Friday, the last day of the negotiations, it was common knowledge that the disagreement over the Precautionary Principle and the relationship clause, considered to be the most difficult hurdle, had been resolved.
+By 9 p.m. on Friday, the last day of the negotiations, it was common knowledge that the disagreement over the Precautionary Principle and the relationship clause, considered to be the most difficult hurdle, had been resolved.
 Delegates and observers were expecting the plenary session to be called at any time to adopt the Biosafety Protocol.
-As hour after hour dragged by with sporadic announcements from the Secretariat that the plenary session would yet again be postponed for a few more hours, word began to filter through that, in the closed door negotiations with the spokespersons of the negotiating groups, the issue of segregation and identification of GM commodities had become a major sticking point.
+As hour after hour dragged by with sporadic announcements from the Secretariat that the plenary session would yet again be postponed for a few more hours, word began to filter through that, in the closed-door negotiations with the spokespersons of the negotiating groups, the issue of segregation and identification of GE commodities had become a major sticking point.

-Finally, the chief spokesperson of the Like-Minded Group of Developing Countries (comprising almost all the G77 countries and China), Dr Tewolde Egziabher gathered the group at the front of the conference hall, and announced that the Miami Group did not want GM commodities to be identified as such in shipping documents.
+Finally, the chief spokesperson of the Like-Minded Group of Developing Countries (comprising almost all the Group of 77 (G77) countries and China), Dr Tewolde Egziabher, gathered the group at the front of the conference hall, and announced that the Miami Group did not want GE commodities to be identified as such in shipping documents.

 The delegate of Antigua and Barbados stated that this clause was unacceptable, but indicated that he would not stand in the way of consensus.
 No other delegate registered their opposition to the clause, but there were many almost tearful faces among the dejected Group.

-The issue of commodities had been the most important issue to the Miami Group, since these currently comprise the bulk of their exports of LMOs (soya, canola, maize).
-Pressure from the Like-Minded Group, with support from the EU and the Compromise Group (Norway, Switzerland, Japan, Mexico, South Korea) amidst public condemnation for the hardline position of the commodities exporters, forced the negotiations of a separate procedure for commodities.
+The issue of commodities had been the most important issue for the Miami Group, since these currently comprise the bulk of their exports of LMOs (soya, canola, maize).
+Pressure from the Like-Minded Group, with support from the EU and the Compromise Group (Norway, Switzerland, Japan, Mexico, South Korea) (Singapore, initially a member of the Like-Minded Group, only joined the Compromise Group in Montreal) amidst public condemnation of the hardline position of the commodities exporters, forced the negotiation of a separate procedure for commodities.

-With the procedure for the transboundary movement of GM commodities resolved, the one other issue that many delegates and observers had thought was also agreed upon was the segregation and identification of GM commodities.
-With the requirement to only document commodity shipments as "may contain" LMOs, the Miami Group was, in effect, declaring that they did not intend to segregate GM commodities from non-GM commodities, as that would obstruct the free movement of their export commodities.
-The Protocol now provides for rules to be established for such documentation, within 2 years from the entry into force of the Protocol.
+With the procedure for the transboundary movement of GE commodities resolved, the one other issue that many delegates and observers had thought was also agreed upon was the segregation and identification of GE commodities.
+With the requirement to only document commodity shipments as 'may contain' LMOs, the Miami Group was, in effect, declaring that they did not intend to segregate GE commodities from non-GE commodities, as that would obstruct the free movement of their export commodities.
+The Protocol now provides for rules to be established for such documentation, within two years from the entry into force of the Protocol.

 But many non-governmental observers commented later that exporters of LMOs will eventually have to bow to public pressure, whatever the rules, to segregate and label LMOs as such.
 Public opposition to LMOs and their products has already forced many countries such as Japan and Australia to pass labelling laws.
 The European Union already has a law requiring segregation and labelling of LMOs and their products.